Woman enjoying cinnamon buns and coffee

 How to celebrate Cinnamon Bun Day in West Sweden

-This is Cinnamon Bun Day
+Fun facts about Cinnamon Bun Day

 • A bun with its roots in the 1920s.
 The Roaring Twenties was when cinnamon buns started to be made in bakeries, at least in the form they are today.
 It was no coincidence that this sweet treat started to appear around then, when things that had been rationed during the First World War began to be sold in shops again.
 It was however after the Second World War that cinnamon buns became really popular in Swedish homes.